-With regards to the appeal process of competition cases in Indonesia, the Supreme Court of Republic of Indonesia issued the Supreme Court Regulation Number 3 Year 2019 on Appeal Procedures for Case Decisions by Indonesia Competition Commission/KPPU.
-This regulation is the improved version of Supreme Court Regulation Number 3 Year 2005.
-These regulations could be accessed through this link (English version is not available):
+With regards to the appeal process of competition cases in Indonesia, the Supreme Court of Republic of Indonesia issued the Supreme Court Regulation Number 3 Year 2021 on Appeal

+Procedures for Case Decisions by Indonesia Competition Commission/KPPU to the Commercial Court.
+This regulation is the revised version of Supreme Court Regulation Number 3 Year 2019 following up the partial amendment made to the Law Number 5 Year 1999 (Indonesia's Competition Law) as stipulated in the Government Regulation in Lieu of Law (Perpu) Number 2 of 2022 concerning Job Creation.
+These regulation could be accessed through this link (Bahasa version):